1. What is the legal framework governing bribery in Italy?

 11. What are the key regulatory or enforcement bodies with regard to bribery?

-Investigations into allegations of corruption are carried out by the Public Prosecutor's Office, assisted by the police.
+Investigations into allegations of bribery and corruption are carried out by the Public Prosecutor's Office, assisted by the police.

 12. What are the legal consequences of being found guilty of bribery offences?

-Individuals charged with corruption crimes face up to 12 years’ imprisonment, depending on the bribery offence concerned (according to the recent increase of sanctions pursuant to Spazzacorrotti law).
+Individuals charged with bribery crimes face up to 20 years’ imprisonment (in case of aggravated bribery in judicial acts), depending on the bribery offence concerned (according to the recent increase of sanctions pursuant to Spazzacorrotti law).

 Individuals convicted with more than two years’ imprisonment for corruption crimes also face the permanent prohibition of holding public office, as well as a perpetual ban from concluding contracts with Public Administration.

-In the case of conviction for corruption, the confiscation of the price (i.e. the amount of money promised for the commission of the crime) or of the profit (i.e. the advantage deriving from the commission of the crime) of the bribery, or the confiscation of goods belonging to the offender that are of equal value to the said price or profit, is ordered (Section 322-ter ICC).
+In the case of conviction for bribery, the confiscation of the price (i.e. the amount of money promised, offered or paid for the commission of the crime) or of the profit (i.e. the advantage deriving from the commission of the crime) of the bribery, or the confiscation of goods belonging to the offender that are of equal value to the said price or profit, is ordered (Section 322-ter ICC).

 Companies convicted of bribery offences may face:

-i. pecuniary penalties up to a maximum of more than EUR1 million for corruption crimes (depending on the criminal offence concerned);
+i. pecuniary penalties up to a maximum of more than EUR 1 million for bribery crimes (depending on the criminal offence concerned);

 ii. disqualifying sanctions, ranging from four to seven years in the case of crimes committed by top managers and from two to four years in cases of crimes committed by employees – applicable also before the start of the trial – as follows: